 Jandon Scholars Program

-The Westchester County Board of Legislators is excited to partner with the Jandon Foundation to continue the Jandon Scholars Program which awards 15 college scholarships to academic achievers whose families are on public assistance or living below the poverty level.
+The Westchester County Board of Legislators work in collaboration with the Jandon Foundation to award college scholarships to academic achievers whose families are on public assistance or living below the poverty level.

 Jandon Scholars receive $10,000 over their four years in college as well as a laptop.
 The program is unique in that it follows the students throughout their college career.